ewise-pager/aoc-2025/README.md

 - 📁 Automatic input file reading
 - 🚀 Run directly with Node.js type stripping or bundle with esbuild
 - 📝 TypeScript with strict mode enabled
+- 🎯 CLI support to run all days or a specific day
+- ⏱️ Automatic performance timing with color-coded output
+- 🎨 Festive terminal UI with candy cane borders

 ## Prerequisites